ShubhamRandive08/My-Notes/JavaScript.md

+* This all code is on My GitHub Profile [GITHUB](https://github.com/ShubhamRandive08)  URL FOR NOTES REPOS - [URL](https://github.com/ShubhamRandive08/My-Notes.git)*

 What is JavaScript?
 1. JavaScript is the high level interpreted programming language which is used for the create the interactive and dynamic websites.
 2. It enables to create responsive web applications by adding functionalities like from validations, animations and many more.
+3. It is extended version like TS ( TypeScript ) is also used for the Automation Test with using [Playwright](Playwright.md)  automation tool

 What is datatype?
-1. Datatype refers to the kind of which is holds by the variable.
+4. Datatype refers to the kind of which is holds by the variable.
-2. Type of data in JS :
+5. Type of data in JS :
 	1. Primitive Data Type :
 			String
 			Number